russell-archer/StoreHelper/README.md

 ![[StoreHelper Demo 44.png]]

 # Subscriptions
+Subscriptions are an important class of in-app purchase that are becoming more and more widely used by developers.

-We'll create an auto-renewable subscription (Apple discourages the use of the older non-renewing subscriptions) for a "VIP Home Plant Care Visit".
+In our demo app we'll create a group of auto-renewable subscriptions (Apple discourages the use of the older non-renewing subscriptions) for a "VIP Home Plant Care Visit".
 The subscription offers three different levels of service: Gold, Silver and Bronze.

-Open the `Products.storekit` file and click the **+** to add a new auto-renewable subscription:
+Open `Products.storekit` and click the **+** to add a new auto-renewable subscription:

 ![](./readme-assets/StoreHelperDemo34.png)